Alarm-Siren/arduino-kicad-library/README.md

 The two images "resources/banner.png" and "resources/icon.png" are are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 These images are derivatives of ["Arduino Open-Source Community: Main Logotype RGB Colors" originally created by Arduino](https://www.arduino.cc/en/trademark/community-logo).

-Original Images: Copyright 2013, [Arduino SA](https://www.arduino.cc/).
+Original Images: Copyright 2013, [Arduino](https://www.arduino.cc/).
 Derived Images: Copyright 2023, [Nicholas Parks Young](https://github.com/Alarm-Siren).

 [![CC BY-SA-NC 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ### Arduino Trademark

-The word "Arduino" is a registered trademark of Arduino SA.
+The word "Arduino" is a registered trademark of [Arduino](https://www.arduino.cc/).
 This trademark is used in this library to refer to Arduino products and to identify Arduino-related non-commercial content, as permitted by Arduino's [trademark guidelines](https://www.arduino.cc/en/trademark).
 This project is not affiliated with nor endorsed by Arduino.

 ## Donations